 JIT does not support VMs protected by Azure Firewalls controlled by Azure Firewall Manager.
 The Azure Firewall must be configured with Rules (Classic) and cannot use Firewall policies.

 How Defender for Cloud identifies which VMs should have JIT applied

-The diagram below shows the logic that Defender for Cloud applies when deciding how to categorize your supported VMs:
+The following diagram shows the logic that Defender for Cloud applies when deciding how to categorize your supported VMs:

 When Defender for Cloud finds a machine that can benefit from JIT, it adds that machine to the recommendation's Unhealthy resources tab.

 This page explained why just-in-time (JIT) virtual machine (VM) access should be used.
-To learn about how to enable JIT and request access to your JIT-enabled VMs, see the following:
+To learn how to enable JIT and request access to your JIT-enabled VMs: